DEVOTIONALS

 How close is your relationship with God?
 Do you feel you need

-to tell others about your faith and love of God, or can they see
+to tell others about His love and your faith in Him, or can they

-As an example, would you believe someone if they told you they loved
+Would you believe someone if they told you they loved another person,

-another person, but they never had a conversation with them or visited
+but they never talked about them, never had a conversation with them,

-them at their house?
-Their lack of action would cause you to be skeptical
+action would cause you to be skeptical about their feelings for the other

-many who claim to love the Lord, but seldom talk to Him (prayer) or
+However, there are many who say they love the Lord, but seldom about

 True love means we look forward to spending time with another person.

-We don’t visit them because we feel obligated to visit them; we visit the
+We don’t communicate with them because we feel obligated, we talk to

-ones we love because we look forward to spending time with them.
-Even
+to ones we love because we look forward to spending time with them.
+We

-We might be tempted to and think “That’s a nice message”, but then
+We might be tempted to think, “That’s a nice message”, but then we

-we toss it aside and continuing living the life we are living in the way
+forget it and continue living the life we are living in the way we want

 Jesus said,